-To be considered for an ASH Bridge Grant, at the time of application the applicant must:
+To be considered for an ASH Bridge Grant, the applicant must:

 - Please note: The 18-month timeframe begins the date your R01 was reviewed by the NIH study section.
 ASH uses the NIH definition of R01 equivalence: “R01-equivalent awards include R01, R23, R29, and R37 activity codes and, beginning in fiscal year 2008, DP2 awards to first-time NIH investigators.
 Not all of these activities are in use by NIH every year.”

-- Hold a faculty position in an academic institution or the equivalent position in a non-profit research organization.
-Employees of independent research institutions are eligible to apply if they have a faculty type appointment and the institution is allowed to independently apply for and receive NIH funding.
+- Hold a faculty position at an academic institution or the equivalent position at a non-profit research organization.
+Employees of independent research institutions are eligible to apply if they have a faculty-type appointment and the institution is allowed to independently apply for and receive NIH funding.

 back to top